swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 * [`DisableOutwardActorInference`][SE-0401]: Specify global actor isolation
   explicitly.
 * [`InternalImportsByDefault`][SE-0409]: `import X` → `public import X`.
-* [`GlobalConcurrency`][SE-0412]:
-  - Convert the global variable to a `let` (or)
+* [`GlobalConcurrency`][SE-0412]: Convert the global variable to a `let`, or `@MainActor`-isolate it, or mark it with `nonisolated(unsafe)`.
-  - `@MainActor`-isolate it (or)
-  - Mark it with `nonisolated(unsafe)`
 * [`MemberImportVisibility`][SE-0444]: Add explicit imports appropriately.
 * [`InferSendableFromCaptures`][SE-0418]: Suppress inference with coercions
   and type annotations.
 * [Inherit isolation by default for async functions][async-inherit-isolation-pitch]:
   Mark nonisolated functions with the proposed attribute.

-Extending diagnostic metadata to include information that allows for recognizing these diagnostics and distinguishing semantics-preserving fix-its from alternative source changes will open up numerous opportunities for higher-level tools — ranging from the Swift package manager to IDEs — to implement powerful solutions for organizing, automating, and tuning feature adoption processes.

-It is not always feasible or in line with language design principles for an upcoming feature to have a mechanical migration path.
-For example, the following upcoming features require manual migration to preserve semantics:

-* [`DynamicActorIsolation`][SE-0423]
-* [`GlobalActorIsolatedTypesUsability`][SE-0434]
-* [`StrictConcurrency`][SE-0337]
-* [`IsolatedDefaultValues`][SE-0411]
+Application of these adjustments can be fully automated in favor of preserving behavior, saving time for more important tasks, such as identifying, auditing, and testing code where a change in behavior is preferable.

 ## Proposed solution